Joeshmoe03/CollaboratorNetworks/README.md

 ## Setting Things Up for the First Time

-In the terminal where you have cloned this repository:
+In the terminal **ON THE CLUSTER** where you have cloned this repository:
 ```
 chmod +x setup.sh
 ./setup.sh